Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Functions/Function_List_Data.md

 | `transmit_com_port(1,"QWERTY")` | Yes  | Sends supplied string to port                                                                                 |

 * Functions shown as TS=Yes are timesliced to avoid VBA hanging with a 'not responding' message.
-[^1]:  Valid Minimum and Maximum ports are defined in declarations section at the top of the module.
+[^1]:  Valid Minimum and Maximum port numbers are defined in declarations section at the top of the module.
-[^2]:  Maximum number characters read is approximately com port baud rate / 10
+[^2]:  Maximum number characters read is approximately com port baud rate / 10 , i.e. maximum of 1 second read time.